1. Scope

 11. Starting times, admission and admission check

 11.1.
-Only publications officially issued by BF, the website operated by BF (www.bayreuther-festspiele.de) and the admission tickets themselves contain authoritative information (date and starting times) on the Performances.
-BF reserves the right to make short-term changes such as postponing the time at which the Performance starts on the same day.
+Only publications officially issued by BF, the website operated by BF (www.bayreuther-festspiele.de) and the admission tickets themselves contain authoritative information (date and starting times) on the performances.
+BF reserves the right to make short-term changes, such as postponing the time at which the performance starts on the same day.
 BF bears no responsibility for the information in other publications.

 11.2.
-Once the performance has started, visitors can only be let into the auditorium during an official break, for reasons of safety and out of consideration towards the performing artists and other visitors.
-There may be delays during checks for admission to the Festspielhaus as well as longer waiting times in the cloakroom and/or cloakroom depot in front of the Festspielhaus in the event of any particular statutory or official safety requirements. visitors are responsible for ensuring they arrive with sufficient time in advance.
+Once the performance has started, Visitors can only be let into the auditorium during an official break, for reasons of safety and out of consideration towards the performing artists and other Visitors.
+There may be delays during checks for admission to the Festspielhaus as well as longer waiting times in the cloakroom and/or cloakroom depot in front of the Festspielhaus in the event of any particular statutory or official safety requirements.
+Visitors are responsible for ensuring they arrive with sufficient time in advance.
 Delays caused as a result will not entitle visitors to enter the auditorium after the performance has started.

 11.3.
-The currently valid legal, regulatory and official access requirements apply for visitors to BF’s performances.
+The currently valid legal, regulatory and official access requirements apply for Visitors to BF’s performances.

 11.4.
 Regardless of the separate admission requirements in accordance with 11.3., visitors must show the following documents:

 11.5.
-BF is entitled to refuse admission to the event site or expel visitors from the event site for cause, for example, in the event of clear symptoms of contagious diseases.
+BF is entitled to refuse admission to the event site or expel Visitors from the event site for cause, for example, in the event of clear symptoms of contagious diseases.
 This also applies if an admission ticket holder violates mandatory provisions of the safety and/or hygiene concept.
 There will be no refund of the purchase price in these cases.

 12. Power to enforce house rules and restrictions on items taken in

-12.1 BF exercises the power to enforce house rules in Festspielhaus Bayreuth.
+12.1 BF exercises the power to enforce house rules in the Bayreuth Festival Theatre.
 It is entitled to issue expulsions and bans from the site as well as other suitable measures as part of its power to enforce house rules.
 In particular, visitors can be expelled from performances if they cause disturbance, bother other guests or, in any other serious manner or repeatedly, break the house rules or any conditions of use related to the event.
 Admission may be refused if there is a reasonable suspicion that the visitor will disrupt the performance or bother other visitors.
 There will be no refund of the purchase price in these cases.

 12.2.
 The visitor will only occupy the seat which is stated on their ticket or the seat which the admittance staff allocate to them.
 If he/she has taken up a seat for which he/she does not possess a valid ticket or to which he/she has not been allocated, then BF may instruct the visitor to leave that seat or even the whole performance.